xakepsoft/parsecsv-for-php/README.md

 * Error detection for incorrectly formatted input.
 It attempts to be intelligent, but can not be trusted 100% due to the structure of CSV, and how different programs like Excel for example outputs CSV data.
-* Support for character encoding conversion using PHP's _iconv_ function (requires PHP 5).
+* Support for character encoding conversion using PHP's _mb_convert_encoding_ function (requires PHP mbstring extension).
 * Supports both PHP 4 & 5.